LoopScheduler/LoopScheduler/paper.md

 a random timespan between 10-15ms which can represent a module that waits for the GPU to complete its current task.
-The 5 simple modules do work with different ranges of work amounts. \autoref{fig:combined_example} is based on real data of running a `Loop` with such a configuration.
+The 5 simple modules do work with different ranges of work amounts. \autoref{fig:combined_example} is based on real data of running a `Loop` with the described configuration.
 We can see that `SequentialGroup` makes use of the spare time by running other modules that take short enough time to run, from the member `ParallelGroup`.
 This is enabled by predicting the timespans for modules based on history.
 The timespan predictor